Ancestry Settings

 Solution

-1 responsive system consisting of 5 main, 25 secondary, and 25 tertiary pages.
+1 responsive system with 5 main, 25 secondary, and 25 tertiary pages.

 Goal